mapbox/mapbox.js/API.md

 * `retinaVersion`, if provided, is an alternative value for the first argument to `L.mapbox.tileLayer` which, if retina is detected, is used instead.

+If `detectRetina` is set to true and the map in question supports auto-scaling, then a scaled version will automatically be useful if retina is detected and you don't provide an explicit `retinaVersion` to be used.

 _Example_:

     // the second argument is optional